Economic Evaluation Research Projects

 Nurmagambetov, T. A., Barnett, S. B., Jacob, V., Chattopadhyay, S. K., Hopkins, D. P., Crocker, D. D., Dumitru, G. G., et al. (2011, August).
 Economic value of home-based, multi-trigger, multicomponent interventions with an environmental focus for reducing asthma morbidity: A community guide systematic review.
 American Journal of Preventative Medicine, 41(2 Suppl 1), S33-S47.

 Hoppin, P., Stillman, L., & Jacobs, M. (2010, February).
 Asthma: A business case for employers and health care purchasers.
-Lowell, MA: Lowell Center for Sustainable Production & Asthma Regional Council of New England.
+Lowell Center for Sustainable Production & Asthma Regional Council of New England.

 Brett, M., & Stillman, L. (2009, August).
 The role of pest control in effective asthma management: A business case.
-Boston, MA: Boston Public Health Commission & Asthma Regional Council of New England.
+Boston Public Health Commission & Asthma Regional Council of New England.

 Isasi, F., Tewarson, H., & Pandit, S. (2015, April 15).
 Health investments that pay off: Strategies for addressing asthma in children.
-Washington, DC: National Governors Association Center for Best Practices.
+National Governors Association Center for Best Practices.

 Garrett, H., Roys, M., Burris, S., & Nicol, S. (2016).
 The cost-benefit to the NHS arising from preventative housing interventions.
 Bracknell, UK: IHS BRE Press.